MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step9.md

   ```powershell
 get-help get-vm
 ```
- This shows you how to structure the command, what the required and optional parameters are and the aliases that you can use.
+ This shows you how to structure the command, what the required and optional parameters are, and the aliases that you can use.

  ![](media\get_help.png)